workarea-commerce/workarea/docs/source/release-notes/workarea-3-0-0.html.md

 **Existing applications are not expected to migrate existing specs to Minitest.
 RSpec testing will continue to be supported indefinitely.** However, new applications should write Minitest tests exclusively, in order to benefit from test decoration.

-Refer to [Testing](/articles/testing.html) for further coverage of testing in Workarea 3.
+Refer to [Testing Concepts](/articles/testing-concepts.html) for further coverage of testing in Workarea 3.

 ## Workers, Listeners & Publishers